clncmbl/eald-englisc/docs/beowulf/prologue.md

      oð þæt him ǣghwylc      þāra ymb-sittendra
      ofer hron-rāde      hȳran scolde,
      gomban gyldan:      þæt wæs gōd cyning!

-Seems easiest to copy and paste from here because it has diacritics.
-The downside is that the dual language layout generally means copying line by line: https://heorot.dk/beowulf-rede-text.html.
-This one might be better to use: https://www.gutenberg.org/files/9701/9701-0.txt

 Hwæt! - What! (in place of Listen! or Hark!)